LunaSare/spring2023-data-science/lectures/github-fork.md

 language: Bash
 ---

-- Forking means to make a copy of a GitHub repository from another account into your account,
+- "Forking" means to make a **remote copy** of a GitHub repository from another account into your account,
 - To do this, you have to use the "fork" option on GitHub.

 - Examples of open source projects that you can fork on GitHub: